 Hemifacial Spasm

-For patients who no longer wish to continue botox injections or who have had diminishing effectiveness of the injections over time, microvascular decompression is an effective surgical option.
+For patients who no longer wish to continue botox injections or who have had diminishing effectiveness of the injections over time, microvascular decompression (MVD) is an effective surgical option.
+MVD is a procedure also performed for facial pain disorders such as trigeminal neuralgia and glossopharyngeal neuralgia.
+In this procedure, the facial nerve and compressive blood vessel are dissected apart and permanently separated with a tiny piece of teflon padding.

 MRI scan and lateral spread response in a case of hemifacial spasm treated with microvascular decompression (MVD) of the facial nerve